-- 1.04 Retaliation or reprisals are prohibited against any employee who has complained under this policy and procedure, or has provided information regarding a complaint.
+- 1.04 Retaliation or reprisals are prohibited against any employee who has complained under this policy and procedure or has provided information regarding a complaint.
 Any retaliation or reprisals are subject to immediate corrective action, up to and including termination. - 1.05 LJI recognizes that individuals may find it difficult to come forward with a complaint under this policy and procedure because of concerns of confidentiality.
 Therefore, all complaints concerning workplace or sexual harassment or discrimination, as well as the names of parties involved shall be treated as confidential.

-1.06 LJI's obligation to conduct an investigation into the alleged complaint may require limited disclosure.
+Except where discloser is necessary to investigate the complaint, or take corrective action with respect to the complaint, or where it is required by law. - 1.06 LJI's obligation to conduct an investigation into the alleged complaint may require limited disclosure.
 No record of the complaint will be maintained on the personnel file of the complainant.
 If there is a finding of improper conduct that results in disciplinary action, it will be reflected only on the file of the person who engaged in such conduct in the same way as any other disciplinary action.